Quick Summary of the 70% Rule

 Key Component 2 - Estimated Repair Costs

 When flipping houses, the rehab costs can make or break the profitability of the deal.
 It is surprisingly common for property investors to overestimate the repair costs, partially due to inexperience, and partially because it makes the safety margin of the deal even greater.

 However, if your renovation cost estimates are too steep, you might be pricing yourself out of the deal before it even gets off the ground.
-For this reason, it makes sense to research all labor and repair costs in detail before inserting your final repair estimate into the 70% rule formula.
+For this reason, it makes sense to research all labor and repair costs in detail before inserting your final estimated repair costs into the 70 rule formula.

 At this point, it makes sense to use an example in order to see the formula in action.
 To do so, we will list the property details, and then plug those details into the formula.